davatorium/rofi/doc/rofi-theme.5.markdown

 These cannot be changed using the `children` property.

-Each entries displayed by listview are captured by a `box` called `element`.
+Each Entry displayed by listview is captured by a `box` called `element`.
 An `element` widget can contain the following special child widgets:

 * `element-icon`: An icon widget showing the icon associated to the entry.